 Trevor The Noteable G.O.A.T.

-by Matha Summa Chadwick: A Book Review
+by Crissy Renner: A Book Review

 Martha Summa Chadwick has written a book about Trevor, a 5th grader with Autism who is navigating through life and the difficulties of school, being bullied and realizing what he can do with music.